Breyce/learningProject_2DFighting/README.md

 Today, I clearly realized the matter about Collider.
 The function OnTriggerEnter2D is bound to the game entity bound by the C# script.
 If it is to be triggered, this game entity must add a Collider.
 The Collider of a child object cannot trigger the function of the parent object, and similarly, the collider of the parent object cannot trigger the function on the child object.

+ The new knowledge points I came across today are as follows:

 1. [Header(“Movement”)]: You can add variable partitions in the Unity panel to make variable lookup more convenient.
 It cannot be used when there are no variables in the following text.
 If you add a Header to a statement that declares multiple variables, it will add this Header to each variable.

    ```